 360-degree touchscreen in 1366 x 768 resolution.
 Just 2.65 pounds and less than 1 inch thin, making it extremely portable.
 Attractive price.
-Battery is rated up to 10 hours.
+Battery rated up to 10 hours.
 Boots up quickly.
-Backlit keyboard.
-Chrome OS is very easy to use.
+Backlit keyboard for night visibility.
+Chrome OS very easy to use.

-1920 x 1080 resolution with a 14-inch touchscreen and backlit keyboard.
-Bezels are extremely narrow with striking results.
-Wears 2 USB-C ports, 1 USB-A port, and a microSD slot.
-360-degree hinge is very smooth and stable.
+1920 x 1080 resolution with a 14-inch touchscreen and backlit keyboard makes this easy to use.
+Extremely narrow bezels maximize screen space.
+Two USB-C ports, one USB-A port, and microSD slot accommodate many peripherals.
+360-degree hinge is smooth and stable.

 Some users didn't like the plastic touchpad.
 Battery life could be improved.

-Very affordable 2-in-1 tablet with a keyboard that is easy to attach, and works like a laptop when in place.
-Slim design with a 11-inch screen is practical for anyone who needs a compact model.
-Has 128GB of built-in memory.
-Gets up to 15 hours of battery life.
+Works like laptop with easily attached keyboard.
+Slim design with 11-inch screen is practical for anyone who needs a compact model.
+Up to 15 hours of battery life.
 Good webcam setup.